 Here, they are like a waterfall with light and shadow creating rainbow hues that reflect the changing light.

-For me, standing at any point where Bleigiessen can be viewed is to marvel at suspended imagination.
+For me, standing at any point where Bleigiessen can be viewed, causes me to marvel at something I would call 'suspended imagination'.

 You feel the great miracle of art that can respond to limitations in such a way as to transform the very components used - each becoming an individual thing of beauty.

-Bleigiessen assemles great mass is so elegantly as to appear light, floating, changing, and captivating the spirit of the viewer.
+Bleigiessen assembles great mass so elegantly as to appear light, floating, changing, and captivating the spirit of the viewer.

 Working beside Bleigiessen’s suspended animation must surely inspire the person who works at this desk to think more creatively.